NateByers/IntroRpresentation/introRpresentation.md

 ========================================================

 - Open up a script by going to File -> New File -> R Script
-- It will be the top left panel in RStudio
+- It will open in the top left panel in RStudio
 - Try some math